charrismatic/00_Notes/wordpress/admin_theme_hooks.note.md

 # ADMIN FILTERS, HOOKS, AND ACTIONS

-apply_filters( 'admin_body_class', string $classes )
+### BODY CLASS

-Filters the CSS classes for the body tag in the admin.
+*Filters the CSS classes for the body tag in the admin.*

+`apply_filters( 'admin_body_class', string $classes )`

 This filter differs from the ‘post_class’ and ‘body_class’ filters in two important ways:

-    $classes is a space-separated string of class names instead of an array.
+`$classes` is a space-separated string of class names instead of an array.

-    Not all core admin classes are filterable, notably: wp-admin, wp-core-ui, and no-js cannot be removed.
+Not all core admin classes are filterable, notably:

-    $classes

-        (string) Space-separated list of CSS classes.
+ - wp-admin,
+ - wp-core-ui,
+ - no-js

+cannot be removed

 ## ADMIN HOOKS